Enthralling Books Like "Gone Girl" Everyone Should Read at Least Once

 The book is a slow start but gains momentum in the latter half, delving deep into the issues of dejection and depression.
 The consuming sensation of lust and perfection is the driving force of the novel.
 The story's tension-release-repeat phenomena will petrify you and yet you'll stay hooked.

 The Girl with a Dragon Tattoo is a psychological thriller written by Swedish novelist and journalist, Stieg Larsson.
 Published in 2005, the story revolves around the disappearance of Harriet Miller.
 Henrik Vanger, an octogenarian industrialist, hires journalist Mikael Blomkvist to investigate the disappearance of his niece.
 Henrik suspects his family members have killed his niece.
 The mystery unravels, bit by bit as you churn through this enigmatic book.

 The exceptionally complex plot is narrated in such a way that it leaves reader astounded.
 The book has been adapted into a successful motion picture with the same name.
 If you love the book, maybe give the film a shot.

 Once you're through this novel, check out the Larsson's other masterpieces - The Girl who Played with Fire and The Girl with the Spiders Web.

 6. In The Woods

-In the Woods, written by Tana French is a mystifying psychotic crime thriller.
+, written by Tana French is a mystifying psychotic crime thriller.
 The book was published in 2007 and turned into an award-winning sensation among many readers.
 The book entices readers with a powerful story that ultimately leads them to extreme sadness.
+In the Woods

 The story focuses on the murder of a twelve-year-old girl.
 The same kind of murder had sent a shudder across the streets of Dublin on Tuesday, August 14, 1984.
 Three twelve-year-old children disappeared and one among them was found.
 The surviving child had no recollection of the past.
 What is the motive behind the apparent kidnapping and murder of children?